TheRegisb/pbuconv/README.md

 The value have to be a real number, and must belong the supported units.

-A -h --help option and -v --version option is provided for recap and extra info
+An -h --help option and -v --version option is provided for recap and extra info